-It connects people regardless of their skin colour, gender or religion.
+It connects people regardless to their skin color, gender or religion.
 This is a kind of football we play.
-We integrate migrants, support women, promote fair play, break stereotypes and meet other cultures.
+To integrate migrants, empower women, promote fair play, break stereotypes and and learn from other cultures.

 Saturdays, 13-20 CET

 Physical activity is one of the most underrated instruments of social change.
-Sport plays an important cultural role and gives a sense of belonging.
-Common passion and universal rules create natural conditions for combining them with education.
-We use football to break prejudices and seek common language between groups, especially those who do not participate in other forms of integration because of linguistic, psychological or financial barriers.
+It plays an important cultural role and gives a sense of belonging.
+Common passion and universal rules are naturally linked to education.
+We use football to break down stereotypes and seek common language between dispersed groups, especially those who do not participate in other forms of integration because of linguistic, psychological or financial barriers.

 Why is it so important?

 We witness racist incidents at stadiums and school playgrounds everyday.
 Some threw bananas at Dani Alves from the stands, some buzzed monkey chants at Samuel Eto’o.
 Jews, Roma, LGBTQ and other groups were insulted.
 Women role is depreciated.
 FIFA organises championships in the countries where human rights are constantly violated.
 That’s our problem, because that’s our sport.
-And it depends on us how it looks.
+And it all depends on us.

 We are a group of people who live in Warsaw but come from all around the world.
-We are of different age: refugees, businessmen, students, workers… All teams are mixed, there are no national teams.
-Men and women play together, as well.
-Participants prepare contests, snacks and presentations.
-A unique scoring system rewards fair play and extra activities.
-Players themselves decide on additional rules for each season.
-Participation is free of charge.
-We regularly do trainings and sparrings, organise charity tournaments and activities for refugee kids.
-We show up at festivals, fairs and other events to promote our vision of sport.
+Refugees, businessmen, students, workers… We play football together, on regular basis, because we love this sport.
+The teams are mixed: there are no national squads, men and women play together.
+Participants prepare contests, food and cultural activities.
+A unique scoring system rewards fair play and engagement.
+Players themselves decide on the rules for each season.
+Participation is free of charge as we believe sport is not a privilege.
+We organise training and sparring games, charity tournaments and activities for refugee kids.
+We publish manuals and organise workshop sessions, show up at festivals, fairs and other events to promote our vision of sport.

 What can be done?

-Samuel Eto’o and Kevin Prince Boateng protested leaving the pitch.
-Dani Alves symbolically ate the banana. thrown from the stands.
-Maribel Domínguez fought for the right to play in a men’s club.
-Predrag Pašić gave up his career to lead a football school in the besieged Sarajevo.
-Carlos Caszely at the peak of his international glory came against the Chilean dictatorship, for which his family paid with tortures.
-Sócrates fought for democratic standards in his club.
-Didier Drogba made use of his fame to bring peace in the war-ridden Ivory Coast.
-We in Poland created Etnoliga.
+Samuel Eto’o and Kevin Prince Boateng left the pitch to protest.
+Dani Alves ate the banana thrown from the stands.
+Maribel Domínguez fought to play in men’s club.
+Predrag Pašić in peak of his career left Germany to train kids in besieged Sarajevo.
+Carlos Caszely opposed the Chilean dictatorship despite the tortures.
+Sócrates tackled anti-democratic standards in his club.
+Didier Drogba used his fame to lead peace in Ivory Coast’s embroiled in war.
+In Poland we created Ethnoliga.

 History in a nutshell

-In 2005 we organised our first tournament for refugees from Chechnya and Africa, Polish students and pupils.
+In 2005 we organised a tournament for asylum seekers from Chechnya and Africa, Polish students and pupils.
 Next year new groups joined us, Vietnamese among others.
 In the third and fourth tournament we had already 12 teams, including representations of the Jewish community and Legia Warszawa supporters.
 We started cooperation with women players, introducing a minimum number of 3 women in each team.
 Due to the great interest, in 2010 we launched a solid league.
-And thus, a modest idea for a one-off tournament transformed into the biggest intercultural sports initiative in Central and Eastern Europe.
+And thus, a modest idea for a one-off tournament transformed into a big intercultural sports initiative, one of the most recognised in Central and Eastern Europe.

 years of experience